 Orkney is a place of real contrasts.
 One minute you can be wandering through one of the islands’ bustling towns or villages, the next you’re standing on the edge of a dramatic coastline with nothing but salty sea air and beautiful scenery for company.
-VisitScotland asked Andrew Learmonth from the Orkney Marketing Group to share some photos of his favourite places.
+VisitScotland asked Andrew Learmonth from Destination Orkney to share some photos of his favourite places.
 We think you’ll agree that Andrew’s selection highlights just how special these islands are.

 The great natural harbour of Scapa Flow is one of Orkney’s best and most beautiful assets.
 It attracts divers from around the world, keen to plunge into the cool, clear water and descend to the remains of the scuttled German High Seas Fleet on the seabed.
 The pristine marine environment is also a haven for wildlife, with regular porpoise and orca sightings, and some of the best shellfish in the UK.
 Visit one of the idyllic beaches next to the Churchill Barriers or take a trip on the calm waters of the Flow, sheltered by a circle of low-lying islands.